 When the Sensor Data Consumer acknowledges the receipt of this transfer it has taken responsibility for the data and passes it on to the Device Observation Reporter.
 The Device Observation Source is now free to release any resources associated with the stored measurements.

-3.Y.4.3 Non Persistent Data Transfer
+3.12.4.3 Non Persistent Data Transfer

 In the IEEE implementation non persistent data is sent unsolicited in scan event report packets.
 Scan event reports contain ASN.1 Observation Scan structures that contain the updated components of the measurements.
 In the BTLE implementation non-persistent data is sent unsolicited in characteristic value change indication or notification events.
 The characteristic value may contain one or more different measurements.

-3.Y.4.3.1 Trigger Events
+3.12.4.3.1 Trigger Events

 This message is triggered when the endpoints complete configuration and have data to send.

-3.Y.4.3.2 Message Semantics
+3.12.4.3.2 Message Semantics

 In the IEEE implementation the scan event report packets are ASN.1 structures containing the changed attributes of one or more metric objects (measurements) in ASN.1 Observation Scans.
 These changed attributes are combined with the unchanged attributes which have been mirrored on the Sensor Data Consumer to create the final completed measurements.
 In the BTLE implementation the indications or notifications typically contain one or more full measurements.
 Decoding is only possible if one knows the specification for the given characteristic.

-3.Y.4.3.3 Expected Actions
+3.12.4.3.3 Expected Actions

 When the Sensor Data Consumer acknowledges the receipt of this message it has taken responsibility for the data and passes it on to the Device Observation Reporter.
 The Device Observation Source is now free to release any resources associated with the measurement.

-3.Y.5 Security Considerations
+3.12.5 Security Considerations

-The Communicate PCHA Data-* transactions are local; that is the Device Observation Source is expected to be in the proximity of the Sensor Data Consumer.
+The Communicate PCHA Data transaction is local; that is the Device Observation Source is expected to be in the proximity of the Sensor Data Consumer.
 In the case of wired transports (USB), the security risks in the exchange are considered to be so low the data is transferred without any encryption.
 However, unencrypted wireless transports could be intercepted and modified by a malicious third party and the PCHA transaction requires the use of the available encryption options in the wireless protocols.

-3.Y.5.1 Security Audit Considerations
+3.12.5.1 Security Audit Considerations

 There are no auditing requirements in these transactions.

-3.Y.5.1.1 Device Observation Source Specific Security Considerations
+3.12.5.1.1 Device Observation Source Specific Security Considerations

 The primary security risk facing the Device Observation Source is the compromising of personal health data via theft of the device.
-This risk is, in practice, quite low since the Device Observation Source rarely contains any personal information since the transport protocols of the Communicate PCHA Data-* transactions do not support the transmission of personal data to the Sensor Data Consumer.
-The Communicate PCHA Data-* transactions also do not currently support control and or configuration of the Device Observation Source from the Sensor Data Consumer thus the threat of malicious configuration of the device is low.
-However there are current developments in the Communicate PCHA Data-* transactions for the configuration/control of the Device Observation Source from the Sensor Data Consumer.
+This risk is, in practice, quite low since the Device Observation Source rarely contains any personal information since the transport protocols of the Communicate PCHA Data transaction do not support the transmission of personal data to the Sensor Data Consumer.
+The Communicate PCHA Data transaction also does not currently support control and or configuration of the Device Observation Source from the Sensor Data Consumer thus the threat of malicious configuration of the device is low.
+However there are current developments in the Communicate PCHA Data transaction for the configuration/control of the Device Observation Source from the Sensor Data Consumer.
 That option will demand additional security considerations that have not yet been worked out.

-3.Y.5.1.2 Sensor Data Consumer Specific Security Considerations
+3.12.5.1.2 Sensor Data Consumer Specific Security Considerations